 This really is the crux of it.
 There’s money in predicting the future.
 In every town there exists a tarot card reader or psychic.
-I’ve known women with advanced degrees, who go to these people to get their future.
+Women with advanced degrees go to these people to get their future.
 Religion is all about the future.
 Live your life a certain way and you gain ever lasting life or languish in hell.
 The animating philosophy of modern political elites is based on the belief that the right arrangements will result in heaven on earth, however that is currently imagined.
 The demand for these promises is unlimited.

 The bits about Gladwell and Kurzweil in the article are interesting.
 It seems that the people who get rich from telling ruling class types about the future never know a lot about the science they promote.
 The two guys who authored The Second Machine Age have no science.
-One has a degree in math, but has never worked in technology.
+One has a degree in math, but has never worked in science or technology.
 Instead he has remained in college teaching management.
 The other guy just writes books.
-It does not appear that either of them have ever written a line of code.

 Thomas Friedman is a guy who appears to learn the jargon of science and technology, but knows nothing about science and technology.
 His skill is flattering rich people, especially his wife who is mega-rich.
 This allows Friedman to flit around the world telling rich people they are the best.
 The court jester has been a feature of human societies since the Bronze Age.
 Telling the boss he’s wonderful by predicting the current course will lead to times of plenty is never going to get you fed to the lions.